 If all else fails, here are your options (in no particular order):

 - Run Process Monitor, start a trace, reproduce the problem and save it to a

-- Run a Thorough Scan for Malware.
-Start with Malwarebytes AntiMalware and Junkware Removal Tool.
-If you find anything suspicious, or the tool can’t remove an infestation, register with a reputed Malware removal forum and seek expert advice.
+- Run a thorough malware scan using Malwarebytes Anti-malware.
+If you find anything suspicious or the tool can’t remove the infestation, register with a reputed Malware removal forum and seek expert advice.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit